artefactual/atom-docs/user-manual/access-content/search-atom.rst

    In order to search by accession number, please use the prefix "identifier:" before the accession date (i.e. identifier:2015-12-28).
 This will pull up all accessions that begin with the accession date 2015-12-28.
 Do not use the rest of the accession number, as the backslash will break the search.
-This issue has been marked for resolution in the 2.3 release of AtoM.

 ..
 NOTE::